flooose/lunaryorn.github.io/_drafts/my-journey-to-spacemacs.md

 Spacemacs UI was just so much more beautiful than all that I had managed to get to with my configuration.
 Even as I write this post in Spacemacs, after almost two months of using it eight hours a day for work, I still enjoy at its beauty 😍.

+> Spacemacs is beautiful.

 Nonetheless, I hesitated to commit myself to Spacemacs; I thought in the end it’d just be like any other starter kit, only with different drawbacks and limitations.

+> Spacemacs is not a starter kit—it’s an editor on its own!

 Spacemacs, however, is not just a starter kit.
 It’s an editor on its own, with a special focus on a beautiful user interface, a great user experience and a